fontforge/designwithfontforge.com/en-US/Making_Sure_Your_Font_Works_Validation.md

 title: Making Sure Your Font Works, Validation
 ---

-In a perfect world, your font would be ready to build and install on any modern computer without any special effort, but reality is messier -- particularly during the design process.
+In a perfect world, your font would be ready to build and install on any modern computer without any special effort, but reality is messier—particularly during the design process.
 Fonts can have technical errors that prevent them from working or displaying correctly.
 For example, curves that intersect themselves will not render correctly because they do not have a "inside" and "outside."
 The various font file formats also expect glyphs to adhere to certain rules that simplify placing the text on screen, and fonts that break the rules can cause unexpected problems.
 An example of this type of issue is that all of the points on a curve should have coordinates that are integers.
-Finally, there are stylistic errors that are not technically incorrect, but that you will still want to repair -- such as lines that are intended to be perfectly horizontal or vertical, but are accidentally slightly off-kilter.
+Finally, there are stylistic errors that are not technically incorrect, but that you will still want to repair—such as lines that are intended to be perfectly horizontal or vertical, but are accidentally slightly off-kilter.

 FontForge offers tools that you can use to locate (and, in many cases, repair) all three categories of problem.
 Validating your font to eliminate these errors will thus not only ensure that it can be installed and enjoyed by users, but will ensure that finished project exhibits polish.

 ## Find Problems

 The first tool is called <em>Find Problems</em>, and is found under the Element menu.
-You must first select one or more glyphs -- either from in the font view, the outline view, or the metrics view -- then open the Find Problems tool.
+You must first select one or more glyphs—either from in the font view, the outline view, or the metrics view—then open the Find Problems tool.
 The tool presents you with an assortment of potential problems in eight separate tabs.

 <img src="images/findproblemswindow.png" alt="">